Ruth Beckermann

-Ruth Beckermann (born 1952, Vienna) is an Austrian filmmaker and writer.

-Beckermann lives and works as an author and filmmaker in Vienna and Paris.
-Her films have been shown at prestigious festivals (most of them premiered at the Berlin International Film Festival or the Cinéma du Réel Festival in Paris).
-Her films Paper Bridge and East of War have won several major awards.
+Ruth Beckermann (born 1952) is an Austrian filmmaker and writer, who lives and works in Vienna and Paris.
+Her films have been shown at prestigious festivals, and Paper Bridge and East of War won several major awards.

-Life and career
+Early life and education

 Ruth Beckermann was born in Vienna, Austria in 1952.
 Her parents were Jewish survivors of the Holocaust.

-Beckermann studied Journalism and Art History in Vienna and Tel Aviv, and received her doctorate in 1977.
-In New York she studied Photography at the School of Visual Arts.
-During her studies she worked as an editor for the magazines Weltwoche and Trend.
+Beckermann studied journalism and art history in Vienna and Tel Aviv, and received her doctorate in 1977.
+In New York she studied photography at the School of Visual Arts.
+During her studies, she contributed as a journalist to several Austrian and Swiss magazines.